Key facts

 There are high levels of inequality in Scotland.

-• In 2017-20 the top 10% of the population had 21% more income than the bottom forty percent combined. (source: Scottish Government income inequality statistics)
+- In 2020-23 the top 10% of the population had 34% more income (before housing costs) than the bottom forty percent combined. (source: Scottish Government income inequality statistics)

-• In 2018-20, healthy life expectancy in the most deprived areas of Scotland was more than 24 years lower than in the least deprived areas. (source: National Records of Scotland)
+- In 2019-21, healthy life expectancy for men in the most deprived areas of Scotland was 26 years lower than in the least deprived areas, and for women the difference was almost 25 years. (source: National Records of Scotland)